kristofhracza/vatican-library/content/posts/One More Year, One Fewer IQ Point—The Collapse of Civilisation as We Know It.md

 This article explores the factors contributing to the collapse of society and why it’s crucial to make a change **FAST**.
 It's a controversial piece of writing, and I'd like to point out that I'm only 20 years old as of writing this piece, so this is not to be taken as a guide.

-These points come from personal experiences as well as observation of today's society, conversations with different people, analysing behaviour and body language, or just simply being a spectator rather than a player.
+These points come from personal experiences as well as observations of today's society, conversations with different people, analysing behaviour and body language, or just simply being a spectator rather than a player.

 # Schools and Higher Education
-The barrier for entry at a local university is lower than ever; it reminds me of a quote from a George Carlin bit: "They lower the passing grades so more kids can pass.
+The barrier for entry at a local university is lower than ever; it reminds me of a quote from a George Carlin bit: *"They lower the passing grades so more kids can pass.
 More kids pass, the school looks good, everybody's happy, the IQ of the country slips another two or three points, and pretty soon all you'll need to get into college is a fucking pencil.
 Got a pencil?
-Get the fuck in there; it's physics."
+Get the fuck in there; it's physics."*

 Schools want good scores, but the students wouldn't be able to keep up with a strict curriculum; therefore, to maintain face and reputation, the schools are forced to lower their expectations.
 This will be broken down below and will make sense by the end of the article.